Torn Between Two Lovers (album)

 Torn Between Two Lovers is the debut album by Mary MacGregor.
-It was produced and partly written by Peter Yarrow, and released in 1976.
+It was produced and partly written by Peter Yarrow, and released in December 1976.

 Release and promotion

-The album was released in 1976 and reached the number 17 position on the Billboard 200 chart.
+The album was released in December 1976 and reached the number 17 position on the Billboard 200 chart.
 Three singles were released in promotion of the album, all reaching both the Country singles and Hot 100 pop charts.
 The title track was a number-one hit on the pop and adult contemporary charts.

 Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau gave the record a "C" and said, "I consider it significant that Peter Yarrow's first commercial success of the decade is an Olivia Newton-John substitute, albeit one who's willing to admit she fucks around."
+Robert Hilburn of the Los Angeles Times described Macgregor's voice as "an uncanny blend of the wholesomeness of John Denver and the vulnerability of Olivia Newton-John" and called the album "a mostly hapless collection of little-girl-lost vocals" and stated that "when Macgregor is allowed to break away from this tripe, she shows surprising vocal authority and charm.
+Her next album might be worth checking out.
+This one isn't."

+Conversely, Stereo Review critic Peter Reilly wrote an admiring review of the album, which read, as follows:

+The blitzkrieg success of her giant hit, Torn Between Two Lovers, first issued as a single, may keep some of Mary Macgregor's other efforts in shadow for a while, at least until the public cools down about that simple, enormously affecting, and effective ballad.
+But, as this album shows, Macgregor has genuine talent both as a performer and as a writer-composer.
+Her voice (as everyone in the world must know by now) is a light, finely spun, expressive instrument that she uses with great skill to achieve small but telling dramatic points.

+The songs in this album are actually short musings on different aspects of romantic love as experienced by a girl growing into woman hood.
+Although none of the others have the quiet power of the title song, they all reflect a natural and observant sensibility of a high order.
+The production by Peter Yarrow (formerly of Peter, Paul, and Mary, and her discoverer) and Barry Beckett is especially fine, allowing Macgregor plenty of room to breathe as an artist but not missing a trick in making her sound her best.
+Highly recommended.